 - The remains of a military amphitheatre with a small exhibition on gladiators

 - The remains of a triumphal arch (the Heidentor)

 Tickets & visitor tips

 Only the main reconstructions, the military amphitheatre and the museum charge an entrance fee.
 A single ticket covers all three sites.
-The complex is, however, now closed until the 2023 season, which starts on March 18th and runs through to November 19th in 2023 before it takes a winter break.
+The complex is open from March 18th to November 19th in 2023 before it takes a winter break.

 The Vienna Pass sightseeing pass also includes a one-time visit to the Carnuntum archeological park.